ionzero/vouchsafe/vouchsafe-specification.md

 ## 6.2 Vouch for Another Vouchsafe Token

-A token that asserts trust in a previously issued Vouchsafe token.
-This enables recursive delegation of trust across multiple identities and permits construction of verifiable trust graphs.
+A vouch token asserts a signed relationship to a previously issued Vouchsafe token.
+This enables construction of verifiable, content-addressed trust graphs and supports recursive delegation across multiple identities.
+The `purpose` field provides a mechanism for attenuating scope; vouch tokens may only reduce scope or leave it unchanged.
+Vouch tokens MUST NOT expand scope.

+Vouch tokens MAY reference any Vouchsafe token type.
+The semantics of the referenced token are not altered by being vouched for.
+A vouch expresses only that the issuer is making a signed statement about that specific token.

+While a vouch is commonly used for one party to vouch for another's statement, self-vouching is permitted.
+A vouch token MAY reference another token issued by the same `iss`.
+All vouches, including self-vouches, are treated as content-linking statements and do not confer additional authority or privileges on their own.
+Standard attenuation and trust-evaluation rules apply.

 ### Required Claims